ZKFair/zkfair-cdk-validium-node/README.md

 | [Bridge Service](https://github.com/0xPolygonHermez/zkevm-bridge-service)     | Bridge service implementation for CDK networks                       |
 | [Bridge UI](https://github.com/0xPolygonHermez/zkevm-bridge-ui)               | UI for the CDK networks bridge                                       |

 Understanding the underlying protocol is crucial when working with an implementation.
-This project is based on the Polygon zkEVM network, which is designed to bring scalability to Ethereum-compatible blockchains through the use of zk-Rollups and Validium.
+This project is based on the Polygon zkEVM network, which is designed to bring scalability to Ethereum-compatible blockchains.

 For an in-depth understanding of the protocol’s specifications, please refer to the [zkEVM Protocol Overview](https://wiki.polygon.technology/docs/zkevm/)